By Ryan on November 6th, 2017

 Suits cover the spectrum from being very dressy, like the one below, to being more casual.
 How dressy or casual the suit is generally depends on two things: Fabric and lapel choice.
 A peaked lapel suit, like the one that Brett is wearing in this photo, is very dressy and bold, whereas a notched lapel is more of a standard for the office.

 Suits can be made in all different types of fabric from casual linens and cottons, to unique blends, to the gold standard woolen.
 Very fine fabrics tend to look very sleek and feel very smooth to the touch.
 More casual fabrics will be more textural, like a corduroy or tweed.
+And when you properly care for your suit, it will last you for many years to come.

 One of the advantages to wearing a suit at your wedding is that you’ll have many opportunities to wear it afterwards.
 It could be to the office, a friend’s wedding, holiday party, date night, or just because.
 Whereas, a tuxedo will probably be too dressy for a lot of occasions.
 But then again, you’d own a really awesome tuxedo :).